mechaman111/spnati/creator-docs/docs/dialogue/variables.md

  - `self`, which refers to the subject (your) character.
  - `player`, which refers to the human player, though you can also refer to them using `human`.

+A condition can also define a custom player variable.
+If the condition matches at least one player, that custom variable will be bound to one of them randomly.
+If multiple conditions define the same variable, and they all require at least one player fulfilling it, it is guaranteed that at least one player satisfies all those conditions.
+You can also add extra restrictions using variable tests on the custom variable.
+Furthermore, any additional matches will (randomly) be assigned variables with the same names but with `2`, `3`, and so on, appended.
+These can also be used with variable tests, but note that not all possible combinations of such additional numbered variables will be tried.

+Note that you _don't_ have to define a custom variable to reference a specific character whose presence you've ensured with an Opponent or Also Playing condition.

 | Subvariable  | Description                                    |
 | ------------ | ---------------------------------------------- |
 | (none)       | Using only `~character_id~`, `~target~`, or `~self~` returns the name of the referenced player, or a nickname if one has been specified for that character. |